Free Your Legs from Unsightly Veins

-While varicose veins and spider veins may be unsightly, most of the time they pose no immediate danger.
+While varicose veins and spider veins may be unsightly, most of the time, they pose no immediate danger.
 However, some varicose veins can increase your risk for developing deep vein thrombosis (DVT).
-This happens when a blood clot forms and gets carried by the bloodstream into the lung area resulting in a life-threatening pulmonary embolism.
-Long periods of time sitting still – like a long plane flight – can cause this to occur.
+This happens when a blood clot forms.
+This clot can potentially get carried by the bloodstream into the lung area, resulting in a life-threatening pulmonary embolism.
+Long periods of time sitting still — like during a long plane ride — can cause this to occur.

 5 Do’s and Don’ts to Prevent Varicose Veins and Spider Veins

-Do some physical activity every day – going for a walk or taking the stairs, for example – help build your leg muscles and get your blood moving.
+- Do some physical activity every day.
+Going for a walk or taking the stairs, for example, helps build your leg muscles and get your blood moving.

-Do try to lose weight If you’re overweight.
-This will alleviate stress on your veins and improve blood flow.
+- Do try to lose weight if you’re overweight.
+Shedding a few pounds will alleviate stress on your veins and improve blood flow.

 The Best Vein Treatment Options

-The California Skin Institute offers the most sophisticated minimally invasive treatments for eliminating varicose veins.* Your California Skin Institute dermatologist will recommend the best treatment option for you after an initial examination that will include taking your personal and family medical history and mapping your varicose veins using ultra-sound technology.
+California Skin Institute offers the most sophisticated minimally invasive treatments for eliminating varicose veins.
+Your board-certified dermatologist will recommend the best treatment option for you after an initial examination that will include taking your personal and family medical history and mapping your varicose veins using ultra-sound technology.

-Excel V Laser: This new laser is extremely gentle and adept at breaking down spider veins and returning the skin to its natural color and tone.
+excel® V Laser: This new laser is extremely gentle and adept at breaking down spider veins and returning the skin to its natural color and tone.
 It can be adjusted to suit each person’s skin and includes a continuous cooling system to minimize discomfort. excel® V is offered at our Kentfield, Monterey, Mountain View, San Francisco, San Jose – Los Gatos, San Mateo and Vista offices.